aterenin/Waterfall/README.md

 beta =: beta + mu
 ```

 This is what Waterfall is all about.
 Written in Scala, Waterfall uses many modern programming features to make GPU-accelerated numerical computing as painless as possible, while providing excellent performance by maintaining a 1:1 mapping to the underlying CUDA calls.
+It was created after I (@aterenin) came back from MCQMC, a scientific computing conference where I presented my work on GPU-accelerated Gibbs Sampling, and was unable to understand what my own code was doing after not seeing it for a week.

 ### Getting Started